 - Ahman kierros (Ahma's Circular Trail): Visitor Centre - Ahmavaara - Visitor Centre, 17 km

-The trail starts at the Visitor Centre and continues along the Ansapolku nature trail (The Trappers Trail).
-After 1,2 km the trail turns to Annintupa Day Trip Hut.
+The trail starts at the Visitor Centre and continues along the Naavaparta trail 1,2 km to Annintupa Day Trip Hut.
 From there the trail continues via Koiratupa Day Trip Hut and Ahmatupa Hut towards Ahmavaara hill and it´s hilltop scenery.
 If you turn right at the crossroads of Ahmavaara, you will find the panorama tower of Ahmakallio.
 Otherwise turn left towards Ylpitupa Day Trip Hut and continue to Annintupa Day Trip Hut.
 From there take the Ansapolku nature trail back to the Visitor Centre.

 - Toraslammen kierros (Lake Toraslampi Trail): Visitor Centre - Toraslampi - Pikku-Jaaskamo - Ahmavaara - Visitor Centre, 27 km